Odinn-1982/RagNarok-s-Lobby/README.md

 ### Module Settings

 **GM Preview Mode**
-- Allow yourself to see the maintenance overlay for testing
+- Allow yourself to see the message overlay for testing
 - *Scope: Client (per-user)*

 **Custom Lobby Message**
-- Override the default maintenance message with your own text
+- Override the default message with your own text
 - *Scope: World*

 **Custom Background Image**